MicrosoftDocs/fabric-docs/docs/real-time-analytics/kql-database-consumption.md

 ### Monitor KustoUpTime

-You can monitor KustoUpTime with the [Microsoft Fabric Capacity Metric app](../enterprise/metrics-app.md).
+You can monitor **KustoUpTime** with the [Microsoft Fabric Capacity Metric app](../enterprise/metrics-app.md).
+Learn how to understand the Metrics app compute page in [Understand the metrics app compute page](../enterprise/metrics-app-compute-page.md).
+This example shows information specific to monitoring **KustoUpTime**.

 > [!NOTE]
 > You must be a capacity administrator to monitor capacity usage.
 For more information, see [Understand Microsoft Fabric admin roles](../admin/roles.md).

+The following image shows a sample compute page from monitoring a KQL database in the Fabric Capacity Metric app:

 :::image type="content" source="media/database-consumption/kusto-up-time.png" alt-text="Screenshot of uptime in Microsoft Fabric Capacity Metric app.":::